What NFL teams could be interested?

 The Arizona Cardinals have $6.5 million in cap space for this season but in 2020 they have the 5th most cap space available with over $53 million.
 If any team knows the value of trading for a young pass rusher, it's the Cardinals.

 Arizona traded for Chandler Jones when New England didn't want to pay him.
 Jones has averaged 13+ sacks each year that he's been with the Cardinals.
 Just like with Jadeveon Clowney, Jones was 25 years old his last season that he played before being traded to the Cards.
-Jones should finish out his contract as he's still on 29 years old and playing at a high level, but adding Clowney gives them leverage in the case that Jones' play declines or he asks for a new contract.
+Jones should finish out his contract as he's still only 29 years old and playing at a high level, but adding Clowney gives them leverage in the case that Jones' play declines or he asks for a new contract.
 Arizona would only take on $6 million in dead money if they were to cut Jones after the season.
 Obviously, at the level he's playing, Arizona would look to pair Clowney with Jones and not as a replacement, if he was to continue with another productive season.

 Terrell Suggs came over to Arizona this offseason with what was a 2 year, $10 million contract on paper but in essence is nothing more than a 1 year deal.
 The second year on the deal will void 5 days after the Super Bowl as Suggs will have already reached his $7 million guaranteed in the contract.
 Suggs has still been producing in the NFL, but is getting long in the tooth as he'll turn 37 during the 2019 NFL season.